EpicEric/sandhole/book/src/faq.md

 	Port 2222
 ```

+## How do I enable Websockets?

+Websockets are always enabled for HTTP services.

+## How do I disable HTTP/TCP/aliasing?

+With the `--disable--http`, `--disable-tcp`, and `--disable-aliasing` [CLI flags](./cli.md) respectively.
+Note that you cannot disable all three at once.

 ## How do I prevent multiple services from load-balancing?

 With the `--load-balancing=deny` or `--load-balancing=replace` [CLI flag](./cli.md).
 This is currently a global setting.